Panic Attack Tip Sheet

 Feeling of loss of control

-Sufferers of panic attacks can also experience a condition called agoraphobia.
-Agoraphobia is the fear of leaving one’s home or entering public or wide open spaces that could potentially be embarrassing or hard to escape from.
-Due to the fact that sufferers of panic attacks avoid leaving their home due to the fear that a panic attack could happen while they are in a public place, they therefore have the potential to develop agoraphobia.
+Those who suffer from panic attacks can also experience a condition called agoraphobia.
+Agoraphobia is the fear of leaving one’s home or entering public or wide open spaces that could potentially be hard for them to escape from, be embarrassing or cause some sort of distress.
+Due to the fact that sufferers of panic attacks often avoid leaving their home due to the fear that a panic attack could happen while they are in a public place, they therefore have a greater potential to develop agoraphobia in conjunction.
 Though this may happen it does not happen to all sufferers of panic attacks or panic disorder.
-If a sufferer of panic attacks also suffers from agoraphobia they may be able to leave their home, but it is usually done reluctantly and almost always with a high level of anxiety.
+Those who suffer from agoraphobia may be able to leave their home, it is usually done reluctantly and almost always with a high level of anxiety.

-If you would like to print a copy of the Panic Attack Tip Sheet, click on this link.
+Click here to print a copy of the Panic Attacks Tip Sheet.